2018–19 UEFA Europa League knockout phase: Round and draw dates

 The schedule was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland).

-Matches may also be played on Tuesdays or Wednesdays instead of the regular Thursdays due to scheduling conflicts.
+Matches could also be played on Tuesdays or Wednesdays instead of the regular Thursdays due to scheduling conflicts.

 Format

-Each tie in the knockout phase, apart from the final, is played over two legs, with each team playing one leg at home.
-The team that scores more goals on aggregate over the two legs advance to the next round.
-If the aggregate score is level, the away goals rule is applied, i.e. the team that scores more goals away from home over the two legs advances.
-If away goals are also equal, then extra time is played.
-The away goals rule is again applied after extra time, i.e. if there are goals scored during extra time and the aggregate score is still level, the visiting team advances by virtue of more away goals scored.
-If no goals are scored during extra time, the tie is decided by penalty shoot-out.
-In the final, which is played as a single match, if the score is level at the end of normal time, extra time is played, followed by penalty shoot-out if the score remains tied.
+Each tie in the knockout phase, apart from the final, was played over two legs, with each team playing one leg at home.
+The team that scored more goals on aggregate over the two legs advanced to the next round.
+If the aggregate score was level, the away goals rule was applied, i.e. the team that scored more goals away from home over the two legs advanced.
+If away goals were also equal, then extra time was played.
+The away goals rule was again applied after extra time, i.e. if there were goals scored during extra time and the aggregate score was still level, the visiting team advanced by more away goals scored.
+If no goals were scored during extra time, the tie was decided by penalty shoot-out.
+In the final, which was played as a single match, if the score was level at the end of normal time, extra time would be played, followed by a penalty shoot-out if the score remained tied.

-The mechanism of the draws for each round is as follows:
+The mechanism of the draws for each round was as follows: